Every good adventure deserves an even better plan.

 Wait for a passing lane or pass only when the road lines indicate that it is safe to do so.
 Check carefully for oncoming traffic before passing.
 The time available to pass many be shorter than anticipated.

-Enjoy the ride, plan ahead with lots of time to arrive at your destination.
-Let the journey be part of the destination.
+Enjoy the journey, plan ahead with lots of time to arrive at your destination.

 Keep Arrow Slocan Clean & Pristine